ghc-proposals/ghc-proposals/proposals/0000-complete-set-signatures.rst

 Relation to `#399`_
 ===================

-We stole the syntax from `#399`_, which means the proposals pretty much align in spirit.
-In fact, every example there should work similarly with our proposal.
+This proposal supersedes and obviates `#399`_ in that every example there should work with our proposal, too.

 The major difference is that this proposal wants more general result types.
 E.g., we allow full forall types in the result type signature, to allow type